 Not to be missed!
 These videos are AWESOME!

-- You can purchase a lab kit for the year, like those mentioned in #6.
+- You can purchase a lab kit for the year, like those mentioned above.
 Kits can include microscopes, beakers, chemicals, and everything you need for at-home experiments.

-- You can also use a subscription service like Mel Science (use link above for a sale price).
+- You can subscribe to a lab service like Mel Science (use link above for a sale price).
 Each month, the labs are delivered to your home.
 It’s a pretty outstanding product.

 - Finally, if you don’t want to physically do the lab, but still want to do the lab, you can use VIRTUAL LABS.